-The Morrison & Foerster Foundation supports underserved communities and equal access to justice of all kinds.
-With financial support primarily from Morrison & Foerster’s lawyers and staff members, the Foundation promotes our collective social engagement while respecting and celebrating the differences that make our communities thrive.
+For 35 years, The Morrison & Foerster Foundation has supported underserved communities and equal access to justice of all kinds.
+Funded primarily by Morrison & Foerster’s lawyers and staff members, the MoFo Foundation promotes our collective social engagement while respecting and celebrating the differences that make our communities thrive.

-One of the oldest law firm-affiliated charitable foundations in the United States, the Foundation has contributed $63 million since 1986 to a wide variety of nonprofit organizations that address social welfare and systemic discrimination through programs focused on legal aid, civil rights, and equity in education, healthcare, and housing.
+One of the oldest law firm affiliated charitable foundations in the United States, the Foundation has contributed $66 million since 1986 to a wide variety of nonprofit organizations that address social welfare and systemic discrimination through programs focused on legal aid, civil rights, and equity in education, health care, and housing.

-The MoFo Foundation is honored to share our 2019 report with you.
-We especially thank Morrison & Foerster’s partners for their original charitable vision, their long-standing commitment to justice in all its forms, and their continuing support.
+The Foundation is honored to share our 2020 Annual Report with you.
+We especially thank Morrison & Foerster’s partners for their original charitable vision, their long-standing commitment to justice in all of its forms, and their continuing support.

 View our annual report.

-Our charitable giving in 2019 totaled $3.3 million.
-Of that, more than three-quarters was directed to organizations serving disadvantaged youth, fighting discrimination, or providing free legal services to people in need.
+Our charitable giving in 2020 totaled $3.2 million.
+Of that total amount, nearly three-quarters was directed to organizations serving disadvantaged youth, fighting discrimination, or providing free legal services to people in need.
 We supported programs to diversify the legal profession and to create the next generation of public interest lawyers.
-We also gave to organizations focused on access to quality healthcare and housing, as well as the arts.
-And we continued our longstanding sponsorship of an undergraduate scholarship program for children of Morrison & Foerster staff members.
+We also gave to organizations focused on access to quality health care and housing, as well as the arts.
+And we continued our long-standing sponsorship of an undergraduate scholarship program for children of Morrison & Foerster staff members.
 Nearly all of our donations supported programs affected in some manner by the COVID-19 pandemic.

 We completed the distribution of our most recent set of multiyear special project grants – in honor of the Foundation’s 30th anniversary – in 2018.
-Representing the largest set of grants in the Foundation’s history, our 30th Anniversary Grants were part of $1.6 million in special awards and followed multi-year special project grants announced in 2003, 2006, and 2012.
-In 2019, we continued the tradition of setting aside funds for a new set of special project grants, to be announced at a future date.
+In 2019 and 2020, we continued the tradition of setting aside funds for a new set of special project grants, to be announced at a future date.